 If you’re involved in an accident through no fault of your own while riding your bike, you have the right to compensation for the costs of the injuries you’ve suffered.

 Injuries suffered in bicycle accidents can be expensive, painful, and disabling.
 When someone else is at fault for your injuries, you can hold them accountable for the many costs you’re facing.
 Typically, the at-fault party’s insurance company will compensate you for your damages.
-However, it’s not uncommon for insurance companies to deny claims or offer lowball settlements to bicycle accident victims.
+However, it’s common for insurance companies to deny claims or offer lowball settlements to bicycle accident victims.

 Don’t accept an offer from an insurance company without considering all the expenses you’ll encounter because of your injuries.
 It’s possible that your future medical bills and lost income will exceed the offer an insurance company makes.
 Talk to an experienced attorney before accepting the insurance company’s first offer.